jojpereira/datasciencecoursera/gettingandcleaningdata/README.md

 <hr>__________________________________________________</hr>
 ### This consists of programming assignments related to **Getting and Cleaning Data conducted by Coursera**

-* It contains samsung data, run_analysis.R script, and two output files named as full_tidy_data.txt and grouped_tidy_data
+* It contains samsung data, run_analysis.R script, and two output files named as full_tidy_data.txt and grouped_tidy_data.txt

 <h4> run_analysis.R </h4>